Cambodia Town, Long Beach, California

-Cambodia Town (also known as Little Phnom Penh or Little Cambodia) is the official name for a roughly one mile long business corridor along Anaheim Street between Atlantic and Junipero avenues in the Eastside of Long Beach, California.
-The area has numerous Cambodian restaurants, clothing stores, jewelry stores, and donut shops, as well as churches, temples, and service centers for Cambodian Americans.
-There are many other businesses in the area, such as auto repair shops, that are Cambodian-owned.
+Cambodia Town (also known as Little Phnom Penh or Little Cambodia) is the official name for a business corridor along Anaheim Street between Atlantic and Junipero avenues in the Eastside of Long Beach, California.
+The area has numerous Cambodian restaurants, clothing stores, jewelry stores, and donut shops, as well as churches, Khmer temples, and service centers for Cambodian Americans.
+There are many other businesses in the area, such as auto repair shops, which are Cambodian-owned.
+Long Beach has the largest concentration of Cambodians of any city outside of Southeast Asia.

 Pre-migration

 Prior to the rise of the Khmer Rouge in the 1970s, Cambodia was a highly agricultural society that endured ninety years of French colonial rule.
 In 1973, the United States commissioned the Arclight missions.
 This was a series of bombings targeting the Cambodia-Vietnam border to fight the threat of communism from Vietnam.
 However, the bombings instead instilled chaos and fear in the civilians of Southeast Asia including Cambodia.
 These bombings convinced many Cambodians that establishing the Khmer Rouge and a new political system would solve all of their problems.
 Pol Pot led the Khmer Rouge as a communist group who sought to remove all Western influence in Cambodia and create an equal, agricultural society.

 The Khmer Rouge was able to capture and destroy the old capital city of Oudong in March 1974.
 This then led to the Khmer Rouge's next action of forcing the city's 20,000 inhabitants into the countryside.
 The Khmer Rouge formally took control of Cambodia on April 17, 1975, around the time of Cambodian New Year.
 Cambodia then turned into a classless, institution-less society that forced people to work 12 to 14 hours a day in the labor camps on the countryside.

 Shortly after taking over the country, the Khmer Rouge clubbed individuals who showed disagreement towards their regime to a painful death.
 The Khmer Rouge murdered Cambodians for not working hard enough, showing any signs of grief, or being educated.
 As a result, the Khmer Rouge killed 300,000 to 500,000 Cambodians.
 The Vietnamese removed the Khmer Rouge from power in 1979.
 During this political turmoil, the death toll is estimated to be 2 million out of 8 million people in Cambodia or a quarter of the total population.